nick-prater/newstead-pre-school/content/policies/disciplinary.md

 # Timescales #
 1. Employees are required to take all reasonable steps to attend the hearing.
 However, should, for a reasonably unforeseen reason, either the employee, the line manager or their companions be unable to attend the meeting, it must be rearranged.

-2. Should an employee.s companion be unable to attend then the employee should make contact within 5 days of the date of the letter to arrange an alternative date that falls within 10 days of the original date provided.
+2. Should an employee's companion be unable to attend then the employee should make contact within 5 days of the date of the letter to arrange an alternative date that falls within 10 days of the original date provided.

 3. Time limits may be extended by mutual agreement.